 Assay Development

 The majority of the work that goes into a screen occurs beforehand in the assay development phase.
-Several experiments must be conducted to ensure proper setup and execution of the downstream screen, and we recommend following the steps outlined below:
+Several experiments must be conducted to ensure proper design and execution of the screen, and we recommend following the steps outlined below:

 Click on each step to learn more